We use cookies to optimize your browsing comfort and to improve our services.

 3. Inform your employees about transport-related greenhouse gas emissions: not only air travel, but also means of transport from home to work, such as company cars.

-4. Reward the best employees who have the lowest CO2 impact.
+4. Reward the best employees who have the lowest CO2e impact.

-5. Neutralise the environmental impact of your employees' air travel and fund projects through CO2 offset programs.
+5. Contribute to the reduction of the environmental impact of your employees' air travel by financially supporting climate projects.

 6. For business trips, choose a hotel or venue with a green label.
 These places are concerned about preserving the environment and local resources.
 To help you in your search, there are ecolabels such as the ecolabel Green Key which distinguishes more than 3.200 tourist establishments around the world for their approach and performance in terms of the environment.